-The U.S. Army Engineering and Support Center’s Facilities Repair and Renewal (FRR) Program offers a fast-track, efficient method for design and execution of all types of facility repairs, renovations and minor construction.
-This program is available to all districts and their customers as part of the command’s one door to the Corps policy.
+The U.S. Army Engineering and Support Center, Huntsville’s Facilities Repair and Renewal program offers a fast-track, efficient method for design and execution of all types of facility repairs, renovations and minor construction.
+This program is available to all districts and their customers as part of the command’s “One Door to the Corps” policy.

-The key to the program’s success is innovative use of Indefinite Delivery/Indefinite Quantity (IDIQ) service/construction contracts covering all 50 states plus U.S. territories and limited overseas locations.
+The key to the program’s success is its innovative use of Indefinite Delivery/Indefinite Quantity (IDIQ) service/construction contracts covering all 50 states plus U.S. territories and limited overseas locations.
 These contracts and how the team uses them offer many benefits and advantages.

-Projects best suited for FRR are those that have tight budgets and/or schedules and would benefit from the design/build approach.
+Projects best suited for FRR are those that have constrained budgets and/or schedules and would benefit from the design-build approach.
 The FRR team’s niche is primarily those projects that are beyond the typical capabilities of a Job Order Contract or a Simplified Acquisition of Base Engineering Requirements (SABER) contractor.

-Download the Facilities Repair and Renewal Program fact sheet (PDF)
+Download the Facilities Repair and Renewal Program fact sheet PDF here.